cwchentw/lightweight-cms/themes/default/README.md

 ## For End Users

 This theme represents a generic one, best suitable for documentation sites.
-You can safely keep the theme *as is*.
-If you want to alter anything here, create a new theme by copying this directory to a new location or there may be conflicts when you update mdcms with Git.
+You can safely keep this theme *as is*.
+If you want to alter anything here, create a new theme by copying this directory to a new location or there may be code conflicts when you update mdcms with Git.

 ## For Theme Creators

 The project structure of a mdcms theme is very liberal.
 The only mandatory file is *autoload.php* in the root path of a mdcms theme directory.

-There are only four mandatory functions in a mdcms theme:
+There are only four mandatory functions in a mdcms theme currently:

-* `loadHome()`: Load the layout of the home page of a site
+* `loadHome()`: Load a layout of home page of a site
-* `loadSection()`: Load the layout of sections
+* `loadSection()`: Load a layout of sections
-* `loadPost()`: Load the layout of posts
+* `loadPost()`: Load a layout of posts
 * `loadAssets($dest)`: Load assets

 ### `loadHome()` Function

 The function doesn't accept any parameter.
-Theme creators are responsible to load the layout of the home page of a site properly.
+Theme creators are responsible to load a layout of home page of a site properly.
 Here shows a sample code:

 ```php
 function loadHome()